 The Seven-digit display regular definition exists only for regular decimal number.
 No display for the case that output value has one of the additional characters.
 Previous value will remain in case that RA contains value which has a characte which is part of hexdecimal base, instead of a number.

 Manual

+This section describes the instruction how to execute system as gui/shell/cmd commands.

 Execution of Gui